Downloadable Software, by my collaborators or me

 Version 1.1 includes the guaranteed frame rate drawing algorithm

-described in my Graph Drawing 98 paper.
+described in a Graph Drawing 98 paper.

 - [Download]